noexcept specifier¶

 Macro that avoids code duplication by using the given expression as a member initializer list and deducing the

-specification from it.
+noexceptspecification from it.
 For example, the following constructorcan be rewritten asDerived(int x) noexcept(noexcept(Base{x})) : Base{x} {}

 Derived(int x) AC_DEDUCE_NOEXCEPT_AND_INITIALIZE(Base{x}) {}